JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 using RDatasets
 ```

 In the next part of the lecture, we will use the [RDatasets](https://github.com/JuliaStats/RDatasets.jl) package.
-The package provides an easy way for Julia users to use many standard data sets available in the core of the R programming language.
-For further examples, we will use [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set)
+The package provides an easy way for Julia users to use many standard datasets available in the core of the R programming language.
+We will use the [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 ```@example dfwork
 using RDatasets, DataFrames